 Javier Hernandez backs Manchester United keeper David De Gea to be world's best

-David De Gea will be the world's best goalkeeper in two years, according to Javier Hernandez.
+David De Gea will be the world's best goalkeeper in two years, according to his team-mate Javier Hernandez.

 Manchester United's £18.9m Spaniard - forced to share duties with Anders Lindegaard during his first season at the club - has been accused of weakness in dealing with high balls since he arrived in the summer of 2011.